 top of page

-Steven Ujifusa is a historian and a resident of Philadelphia, Pennsylvania.
+Steven Ujifusa is a historian who chronicles the confluence of American business, social, and maritime history.
 His third book, The Last Ships from Hamburg: Business, Rivalry, and the Race to Save Russia's Jews on the Eve of World War I, tells the story of Eastern European Jewish immigration to America in the late 19th and early 20th centuries.
-It will be published by HarperCollins in November 2023.
-Principal characters will include the fin de siècle triumvirate of J.P.
-Morgan, Jacob Schiff, and Albert Ballin.
-To preorder The Last Ships from Hamburg, visit the HarperCollins book website
+It was released by HarperCollins on November 21, 2023, and named by Publishers Weekly as one of the best books of the year.
+To order The Last Ships from Hamburg, visit the HarperCollins book website

 His second book, Barons of the Sea: And Their Race to Build the World's Fastest Clipper Ship, tells the saga of the great 19th century American clipper ships and the Yankee merchant dynasties they created.
 In 2012, The Wall Street Journal named his first book, A Man and His Ship: America's Greatest Naval Architect and His Quest to Build the SS United States (Simon & Schuster), as one of the 10 best nonfiction books of the year.